raspberrypilearning/non-player-characters/en/step_3.md

 --- task ---

-Amend the code in your `Update` method to only update the time if the button has been pressed and stars are less than three.
+Change the code in your `Update` method to only update the time if the button has been pressed and stars are less than three.

 Time.time starts when the game begins.
 Minus the ButtonTime from Time.time to display the elapsed time since the button was pressed.